 9 Ways to Influence Your Hormones to Lose the Weight

 Reducing the amount of carbs you eat can be accomplished with the popular (but controversial)keto diet .
 This diet puts your body into ketosis, which means you start to utilize fat for energy.
 The diet works for many partly because it prevents the insulin surges that come with eating too many carbs, especially foods that are rated medium or high on theglycemic index.

 It also has purported cognitive benefits too.
 Many people feel more emotionally stable on the keto diet, and recognize higher levels of creativity, energy, and simply feel a greater sense of wellness.
 These benefits can translate to greater weight loss as well.
 We do, however, recommend following this diet under the supervision of a healthcare provider, and maybe not permanently, as some experts suggest that following it long-term can have some negative health impacts.

 Processed foods can ruin your best weight loss plans in a heartbeat.
 Hormonally speaking, they will raise yourblood sugar levels and cause greater bursts of insulin that can interfere and block weight loss.

 However, the damage from these foods is worse than that.
 Processed foods use up your existing nutrient stores of vitamins and minerals, without providing anything good in return.
 Functional medicine doctors will tell you thatnutrient deficiencies of iodine, zinc, selenium, magnesium, B complex and vitamin A (nutrients missing in processed foods) will surely cause low thyroid function, with resulting weight gain.
-In addition to cutting out processed foods, consider getting the vitamin and mineral boost you need with amultivitamin derived from organic food sources.
+In addition to cutting out processed foods, consider getting the vitamin and mineral boost you need with amultivitamin derived from natural food sources.